ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 ## **Nirwana/Peace**: Don't suffer imagined troubles

 > Happiness is a single player game.
 It is a skill that you develop and a choice that you make.

+> All of humanity's problems stem from man's inability to sit quietly in a room alone.

+> Not wanting something is as good as having it.

 Being unhappy is inefficient.